rxhxm/Machine-Learning-for-Early-Power-Outage-Detection/README.md

 **Data:** Use the features identified in Model 1 to train the model.

-### Prediction Problem Type and Details

-**Prediction Problem Type:** Classification

 **Type of Classification:** Binary classification (predicting whether a power outage will occur or not).

 **Response Variable:** The variable we are predicting is `OUTAGE_OCCURRENCE`, a binary variable indicating whether a power outage occurs within a given timeframe.

 **Chosen Metric:** F1-Score

-**Justification for Metric Choice:**
 - **F1-Score** is chosen over accuracy because it provides a better balance between precision and recall, which is crucial in the context of predicting outages where both false positives (unnecessary alerts) and false negatives (missed outages) can have significant consequences.

-### Information Known at the Time of Prediction

-When predicting power outages, we ensure that the model only uses features that would be known before the outage occurs.
-This includes:
-- Historical weather conditions
-- Time of year
-- Population density
-- Previous outage history

-These features are chosen based on their relevance and availability prior to the occurrence of an outage.

-### Implementation

-#### Model 1: Identifying Leading Indicators

-#### Model 2: Building an Early Warning System

 ---